DevOpsBootcamp/website/source/application-isolation.rst

         " ``ch`` ange ``root`` ".

     CGroups
-        A linux kernel-level technology that name-spaces processes.
+        A Linux kernel-level technology that name-spaces processes.
 It performs many functions, but it's used by container engines to convince a process that it's running in its own environment.
 This is what isolates a process from other processes, if they think they're the only thing